Team-Amrit-1/kvgce-hackwise-problem1/README.md

 Step 4 - If want to check the that we have got same mean for Expected Outcome and Our result Outcome
     Run the compare_values.py
     command - python compare_values.py       ( for linux use --> python3 compare_values.py  )

+#### Dependencies:
+     All required python libraries can be download as per above command instruction to run the code focusing on step 2 after activating virtual Environment